vgeswar/fabzero/README.md

 *We are trained by two legends Sh.Fransisco & Sh.Sibu*

 ***Introduction***
-*A Fab Lab (Fabrication Laboratory)  is a small workshop offering personal digital fabrication.The fab labs are equipped with an array of CNC(Computer Controlled Machines) that help you to get a prototypes  [*Read more...*](/md-files/Introduction.md)*
+*A Fab Lab (Fabrication Laboratory)  is a small workshop offering personal digital fabrication.The fab labs are equipped with an array of CNC(Computer Controlled Machines) that help you to get a prototypes of your ideas.PreFab Academy is a 3 weeks training program to help us to get a hands on experience in the fab lab machines.*

+*In this prefab academy we learned theoretically 3D-design operate the 3D printers and vinyl cutter.Similarly, we learned design the electronic circuit in PCB and operate the miller cutter.*

  ***Inaugural Session***
  *We had a formal launch of Pre-fab Academy Training at STPI-Bhubaneswar Campus. [*Read more...*](/md-files/Inauguration.md)*